 How to Improve Digital Agency Value and Prepare Agency for Acquisition

-No one wants to work forever.
+When it comes to running your own agency and your digital agency value, no one wants to work forever.
 We’ve all got those “someday” wish lists, right?

 We imagine retiring to a beachfront condo in Florida or a mountain home in Colorado 🙂 We dream about the vacations we’ll take and the sights we’ll see, plus all that extra time we’ll have to learn to sail, or cook, or golf.
 There are all those projects we’ll finally get to – gardening, home brewing craft beer, and maybe even downloading all those digital photos trapped on memory cards.